kaopanboonyuen/panboonyuen_professional_website/content/blog/2024-09-09-how-to-fine-tune-and-deploy-a-satellite-specific-llm-model/index.md

 nlp = pipeline("text-generation", model="username/satgpt-model")

 # Use the model
-result = nlp("Describe the land cover of this satellite image.") print(result)
+result = nlp("Describe the land cover of this GISTDA satellite image.") print(result)
 ```